Books, Papers, and Citation

 If you want… Start here

-The main nonparametric econometrics theory reference Li and Racine, Nonparametric Econometrics: Theory and Practice
+The main nonparametric econometrics theory reference Li and Racine, Nonparametric Econometrics: Theory and Practice (Li and Racine 2007)

-A reproducible R-oriented route through econometrics Racine, Reproducible Econometrics Using R
+A reproducible R-oriented route through econometrics Racine, Reproducible Econometrics Using R (Racine 2019)

-The parallel/MPI package paper Ho, Huynh, and Jacho-Chavez (2011), Journal of Applied Econometrics
+The parallel/MPI package paper Ho, Huynh, and Jacho-Chavez (2011) (Ho et al. 2011)

-The spline-package paper Nie and Racine (2012), The R Journal
+The spline-package paper Nie and Racine (2012) (Nie and Racine 2012)

 A shorter website-first route before reading papers Kernel Primer, Splines, and MPI and Large Data